 DB's pre-packaged replication framework exists as a layer on top of the DB library.
 The replication framework is a multi-threaded implementation that allows you to easily add replication to your existing transactional application.
-You access and manage the replication framework using methods that are available off the DB_ENV class.
+You access and manage the replication framework using special methods and classes designated for its use.
+Mostly these are centered around the Environment and EnvironmentConfig classes.